COMDARR/COMDARR/README.md

-I do what i want to do and you can't stop me ʕ•́ᴥ•̀ʔっ
+I like to make games & code stuff.

+Currently learning c# and python.